joao-frohlich/cpython/Doc/library/datetime.rst

    *datetime1* is considered less than *datetime2* when *datetime1* precedes
    *datetime2* in time, taking into account the time zone.

-   Order comparison between naive and aware :class:`.datetime` objects raises :exc:`TypeError`.
+   Order comparison between naive and aware :class:`.datetime` objects, as well as a :class:`!datetime` object and a :class:`!date` object that is not also a :class:`!datetime` instance, raises :exc:`TypeError`.

    If both comparands are aware, and have the same :attr:`!tzinfo` attribute, the :attr:`!tzinfo` and :attr:`~.datetime.fold` attributes are ignored and